 Harvesting Broccoli And Calabrese

 For early flowering sprouting broccoli it is best to describe the heads as flowering shoots.
-Do so before the flowers open.
+Do pick before the flowers open.

-Cut main heads promptly and side shoots will then produce secondary and even tertiary pickings.
+Cut any main heads promptly and side shoots will then produce secondary and even tertiary pickings.

 Do not remove the larger leaves as these will protect new growth.